On Jan 31, 2007, the President of the

 long-term, if government revenues continue to be more than

 expenditures (surplus), then the economic health of the country

 improves, because the government can afford to invest in development

-projects such as research and development, education and infrastructure.
+projects such as research and development, education and

-in more economic activities, creating
+foreign investors, resulting in more economic activities, creating

 despite income tax cuts.
-It is what I call
+It is what I call a

 virtuous economic cycle.

 Over the long-term, if government revenues continue to be less than

 the expenditures (deficit), then the economic health of the country